 And now, he can’t help himself from thinking about the contrast of his dad’s youthful vigor with his current physical condition.

 Davidson knows that it’s natural.
 After all, his father has hit his mid-sixties, and Davidson himself is feeling the effects of aging in his mid-thirties.
 But he can’t imagine the world without his beloved father in it.

 Davidson knows that the conventional wisdom is to “shut up about getting old.”
 But he has been delving into the world of medical advancements, and holds out hope…however slim…that the monster of aging and all its afflictions can be kept at bay.
 He, therefore, begins to share with his dad what he has learned.

 The hospital’s mission is combating andropause, which is the male counterpart to menopause.
-The clinic specializes in testosterone replacement therapy since that is one of the main hormones that men lose as they age.
+The clinic specializes in testosterone replacement therapy since that is one of the primary hormones that men lose as they age.

 The decline begins at around age 30 and continues its march to destruction at approximately 10% per decade.

 The consequences of male hormone loss are devastating: Inability to experience a night of deep, restorative sleep, mental fog and impaired memory, few if any morning erections, flabby, sagging muscles, constant joint aches and pains, chronic fatigue, and the deep-seated depression that often sets in as men see their masculinity recede.